Physcia caesia: Taxonomy

 Physcia caesia was first described by German botanist Georg Franz Hoffmann in 1784 as Lichen caesius.
-Other lichenologists assigned it to various other genera both before and after it was moved into its current genus by Georg Ernst Ludwig Hampe in 1839.
+Other lichenologists assigned it to various other genera both before and after it was moved into its current genus by August Emanuel Fürnrohr in 1839.
 It has two subspecies, P. c. caesia and P. c. ventosa, as well as a number of distinct forms and varieties, some of which were thought to be distinct species in the past.
 Although this species and Physcia aipolia have been considered a species pair, some molecular studies suggest that they should instead be considered conspecific.
 Other molecular studies suggest that both Physcia caesia and Physcia aipolia are polyphyletic taxa, with various forms more closely related to other species than to each other.
 The nomenclatural database MycoBank considers the taxon Physcia wainioi, one of its many synonyms, to be a distinct species.

 The genus name Physcia means "inflated" or "sausage-like", referring to the form of the type species.
 The specific epithet caesia is a Latin word meaning "blue-gray".
 Physcia caesia is known colloquially as blue-gray rosette lichen and powder-back lichen.